miasolak/fp_multiply/README.md

 - support for additional precisions
 - pipelined version for higher throughput
 - integration into a larger floating-point unit or processor datapath

-## Author

-Designed and implemented as a digital design / RTL project focused on floating-point multiplication, special-case handling, and hardware verification.